aman-harness/kots/README.md

 Check out the [full docs on the cluster operator experience](https://kots.io/kots-cli/getting-started/) fsfsfor using the Kots CLI as a Kubectl plugin. fsfd
 ## Try Kots
 Try Kots as a cluster operator by installing the Replicated sample app ([Sentry Pro Example](https://github.com/replicatedhq/kots-sentry/)) into an existing Kubernetes cluster.
-First, install the Kots CLI (a Kubectl plugin) on your workstation:
+First, install the Kots CLI (a Kubectl plugin) on your workstation:fdfd
 ```
 curl https://kots.io/install | bash
 ```